Gnocchi

 Step-by-Step Cooking Process

-- Gradually add flour, mixing until a soft dough forms.
+- Gently mix until a dough forms.

 Alternative Ingredients